aadomn/aes/README.md

 ## First-order masking

 A first-order masked implementation based on fixslicing can be found in `armcortexm/1storder_masking`.
 The masking scheme is the one described in the article [Masking the AES with Only Two Random Bits](https://eprint.iacr.org/2018/1007) and is strongly based on the code from the [corresponding repository](https://github.com/LaurenDM/TwoRandomBits).
 Note that the code in charge of the randomness generation is specific to the STM32F407VG development board and some changes would be necessary to run it on another board.
-The table below summarizes their performance on ARM Cortex-M4in cycles per byte.
+The table below summarizes their performance on ARM Cortex-M4 in cycles per byte.
 Once again, results can be slightly enhanced by unrolling the code.

 | Algorithm                                 | Parallel blocks | ARM Cortex-M4 |
 |:------------------------------------------|:---------------:|:-------------:|